 - Statement of career goals and professional aspirations.
 Please respond to the prompt: "Why do you want to pursue a graduate program in Health and Biomedical Informatics?"

 - If applicant's native language is not English, students must earn a minimum TOEFL score of 575 for the paper-based exam or 230 for the computer-based exam.
+For detailed international student admission information, visit the international graduate students page.

-- If a visa is sought by the applicant, a completed Certification of Finance forms with supplemental official bank statement or bank letter.
+- If a visa is sought by the applicant, a completed Certification of Finance forms with supplemental official bank statement or bank letter

-Use the online application form to upload copies of transcripts and all documents required below, and to provide names and email addresses of recommenders.
+Use the online application form to upload copies of transcripts and all documents required below, and to provide names and email addresses of references.
 Mailed materials will not be accepted, everything should be submitted online.

 For more detail information about applying please visit the How to Apply page.